|International Business Activity|

 |Lived and worked in the Philippines in 1988.
 Was contracted to a Canadian government department for a special project that involved extensive travel in the country and required reporting to the Canadian Embassy in Manila.
 Also spent brief time teaching at the PMA Philippines Military Academy.
 Subsequent contact with Manila in the 1990's involved liaison directly with the Canadian Ambassador to the Philippines re: security and risk situations involving Canadian mining projects.|

 |April 2011, Richardson was the keynote speaker at an e-commerce security conference hosted by the Taiwan government.
 Held in Taipei, the conference, co-sponsored by BusinessNext magazine, featured speakers on techical and non-technical aspects of e-commerce security for vendors and customers.
 Prof. Richardson's keynote dealt with the proliferation of mobile access to the web through smartpphones and other devices and leading security problems associated with launching wireless payment protocols.|

-Travelled to Mexico and arranged meetings between the service providing company and Japanese company presidents.
+Travelled to Mexico and arranged meetings between a security service provider and Japanese company executives.

 Researched Japanese companies operating in Mexico and their requirements for a particular specialized professional service.
 Arranged meetings between service providing company and Japanese Embassy in Mexico City.
 Developed liaison with Canadian Ambassador to Mexico and Senior Canadian Trade Commissioner and arranged meetings with same.